WeblateOrg/weblate/docs/admin/config.rst

 LICENSE_FILTER
 --------------

-Optional filter for licenses to show.
+Optional filter for licenses to show, matches against their short names.

 For example: